WikiCommunityHealth/warnings-dropoff-analysis/README.md

 make openDoc
 ```

-## Graphs
+## Chart

-Here, are listed the graphs produced by the scripts stored in the `plotter` folder
+Here, are listed the Chart produced by the scripts stored in the `plotter` folder

 ### Users who have declared their withdraw from Wikipedia